bkonkle/generator-react/README.md

 │    └── run.ts - run the project in production mode using the built bundle ├── src
 │    ├── __tests__ - a stub folder for Jest tests
-│    ├── components - components handle rendering and presentation
-│    ├── [data] - (if useApollo is selected) a folder for data-related modules │    │    ├── [ApiClient.ts] - (if useApollo is selected) code to initialize an Apollo GraphQL client │    │    └── [AuthClient.ts] - (if useAuth0 is selected) code to initialize Auth0 authentication
+│    ├── components - components that handle rendering and presentation │    ├── [data] - (if useApollo is selected) a folder for data-related modules │    │    ├── [ApiClient.ts] - (if useApollo is selected) code to initialize an Apollo GraphQL client │    │    └── [AuthClient.ts] - (if useAuth0 is selected) code to initialize Auth0 authentication